ganrad/Az-DevOps-Agent-On-AKS/README.md

    ![alt tag](./images/C-03.png)

 ### D] Deploy Azure DevOps Pipeline Agent on AKS
-In this step *Helm*, a Kubernetes package manager will be used to deploy the Azure DevOps Pipeline agent on AKS.
+In this step, the Kubernetes package manager *Helm* will be used to deploy the Azure DevOps Pipeline agent on AKS.

 1. Update the following values in *Helm* chart file `./devops-agent/values.yaml`